2020s in African history: Uganda

 Unrest killed at least 45 people after the arrest of opposition leader Bobi Wine in the runup to the 2021 Ugandan general election.
 In June 2021, four gunmen on a car opened fire against a convoy carrying Ugandan Minister of Transport Katumba Wamala, injuring him and killing his daughter and driver.

 Zambia

-Zambia faces sovereign default as the first sub-Saharan African country since 2005 due to economic mismanagement by the government of Edgar Lungu, who has grown public debt from 32% to 120% and has scared off investment by seizing mines.
+In 2020, Zambia faced sovereign default as the first sub-Saharan African country since 2005 due to economic mismanagement by the government of Edgar Lungu, who had grown public debt from 32% to 120% and scared off investment by seizing mines.
 Debt servicing takes up four times more money from the budget than healthcare.
 Much of the money is believed to have been lost to corruption.
 The main opposition leader Hakainde Hichilema has been arrested.
 The electoral roll has been nulled and only 30 days have been given for re-registration.
 Comparisons have been drawn to neighbouring Zimbabwe.